radiantearth/stac-spec/best-practices.md

 There are instances that have the API refer directly to the static STAC Items, but this only works well if the static STAC catalog is an 'absolute published catalog'.
 So the recommendation is to always use absolute links - either in the static published catalog, or to create new absolute links for the STAC search/ endpoint responses, with the API's location at the base url.
-The /stac endpoint with the catalogs could either link directly to the static catalog, or can follow the 'dynamic catalog layout' recommendations above with a new set of URL's.
+The `/` endpoint with the catalog could either link directly to the static catalog, or can follow the 'dynamic catalog layout' recommendations above with a new set of URL's.

 Ideally each `Item` would use its `links` to provide a reference back to the static location.
 The location of the static